Israeli–Palestinian peace process: Alternative peace processes

-This situation brings the process to another impasse.
-To avoid it some definition of what happens after a shelf agreement is needed.
-One possible idea by this essay is to agree ahead of time that following attainment of a final status agreement there will be a negotiated detailed and staged implementation agreement which would define a process which would allow the creation of a stable functional Palestinian state in stages and over time.
-In August 2013, an indication that such an idea can be acceptable to the Palestinians was given by Mahmud Abbas in a meeting with Meretz MK-s.
-In the meeting Abbas stated "that there cannot be an interim agreement but only a final status deal that can be implemented in stages".
+In 2022, Yossi Beilin, a founder of the Geneva Initiative, and other Israeli and Palestinian interlocutors proposed "The Holy Land Confederation" as a means of facilitating the two-state solution envisioned by the Geneva Initiative.
+"The Holy Land Confederation" would modify the Geneva Accord by giving settlers currently living in the future Palestinian state the option of permanent residency in Palestine, with an equal number of Palestinian refugees being allowed to reside in Israel.

+A Land for All (also known as "Two States, One Homeland"), an Israeli-Palestinian political initiative, proposes a confederation of two sovereign, democratic states, modeled on the European Union.
+Borders along the 1967 Green Line would be open, with some controls, and residency of Palestinians in Israel and Israelis in Palestine would be allowed to gradually increase, by mutual agreement.
+Their proposal was presented to the UN at the July 2025 Conference on the Implementation of the Two-State Solution.
+In November, 2025, their proposal was adopted by Standing Together, a social justice movement of Jewish and Palestinian citizens of Israel.

 Joint economic effort and development

 Despite the long history of conflict between Israelis and Palestinians, a number of peace initiatives that respect the rights of both peoples have been undertaken by people on both sides.

 In March 2007, Japan proposed a plan for peace based on common economic development and effort, rather than on continuous wrangling over land.
 Both sides stated their support.
 This became the Peace Valley plan, a joint effort of the Israeli, Palestinian and Jordanian governments to promote economic cooperation, and new business initiatives which can help both sides work together, and create a better diplomatic atmosphere and better economic conditions.
 It is mainly designed to foster efforts in the private sector, once governments provide the initial investment and facilities.